datalad-handbook/book/docs/usecases/HCP_dataset.rst

-(HCP) data as an example, it shows how large-scale datasets can be managed with the help of modular nesting, and how access to data that is contingent on usage agreements and external service credentials is possible via DataLad without circumventing or breaching the data providers terms.
+(HCP) data as an example, it shows how large-scale datasets can be managed with the help of modular nesting, and how access to data that is contingent on usage agreements and external service credentials is possible via DataLad without circumventing or breaching the data providers terms:
-In particular, it shows how ...

 #.
 The :command:`datalad addurls` command is used to automatically aggregate
    files and information about their sources from public